Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Ray considered the Ring again.
 It wasn’t a ring now, but a wall in space with a *weird* horizon that was shorter along one axis than the other.
 This close, she could finally see that the surface wasn’t a smooth uniform expanse but in fact had texture.
 It looked in fact like there was a second surface, lurking behind the outermost one.
 The impression of depth was giddying.

-"What are those… plates?" she asked, leaning closer to peer at them as if that made any sense.
+"What are those... plates?" she asked, leaning closer to peer at them as if that made any sense.

 "Debris shields, I think.
 Spaced armor, like the skirt on a tank.
 You could probably *nuke* this thing from the outside and barely scorch the paint."

 "How do we even get on board?
-I don’t see a docking bay or anything…"
+I don’t see a docking bay or anything..."

 "This is a Hunter ship.
 It’s designed to dig into bigger ships and stations like a tick.
 I figured I’d find a spot where we can get in behind those plates where the hull is thin and break through that way."